“For if you keep silent at this time, relief and deliverance will rise for the Jews from another place, but you and your father’s house will perish.

 And who knows whether you have not come to the kingdom for such a time as this?”
 Esther 4:14

-The bolded verse has become a favorite for Christian women – I see it circulating on Instagram and Pinterest, and it is indeed beautiful.
+This passage has become a favorite for Christian women – I see it circulating on Instagram and Pinterest, and it is indeed beautiful.

 In the drama we know as the book of Esther, we witness a woman challenged to be bold, to step up on behalf of her people and her God.
 Her cause was noble and a matter of life or death.